danielpclark/read_source/README.md

 #end
 ```

-Instead of writing the `read_source` method on either the `Method` or `UnboundMethod` objects you
+You can type `vim` instead of the `read_source` method on either the `Method` or `UnboundMethod` objects
-can type the `vim` method and it will close irb (or rails console) and open the source code file
+and it will close irb (or rails console) and open the source code file in VIM at the exact line where
-in VIM at the exact line where the method is defined.
+the method is defined.

+---

 In case you didn't know Ruby already has a bunch of nice methods on `Method` and `UnboundMethod`
 that are quite helpful.